Paul LeVota: Controversy

 A female student legislative intern filed a Title IX civil rights complaint, making allegations of sexual harassment against him.
-Shortly after going public, another intern came forward publicly with photographs of inappropriate text messages she had received from the senator nearly 5 years earlier.
+The student claimed LeVota had pressured her for sex and her refusal led to a hostile working environment.
+Shortly after going public, another student intern came forward publicly alleging the senator had invited her over to his duplex with photographs of inappropriate text messages she had received from the senator nearly 5 years earlier.

-After an investigation, LeVota resigned from the state senate, effective August 23, 2015.
-Missouri Governor Jay Nixon, a Democrat, and Missouri Democratic Party Chairman Roy Temple, strongly supported LeVota's departure.
+After an investigation concluded the accusations were more credible than LeVota's denial, LeVota resigned from the state senate, effective August 23, 2015.
+Missouri Governor Jay Nixon, a Democrat, Missouri Democratic Party Chairman Roy Temple, and Democratic Senator Claire McCaskill strongly supported LeVota's departure.

 LeVota is currently working as a small businessman in consulting.

 Personal

 LeVota is a lifelong resident of Independence, Missouri.
 He has been married to his wife Nancy since 1992.
 The couple has two daughters, Meghan and Madeline.
+His brother, Phil, served as Jackson County, Missouri Executive, appointed in 2025 and served until 2026.

 LeVota belongs to Saint Mark's Catholic Church in Independence, where he is a member of the Knights of Columbus, Third Degree.
 He is a member of Independence Mason Lodge 76 and the Ararat Shrine.
 He belongs to the Tomasha Home Owner's Association and the Independence PTA.
 He is an avid reader and an outdoor sportsman.